goehlemichael/GravityWaterer/README.md

 ### Connect Everything Together

+1. Connect the couplings together
+2. wrap teflon tape around the threads of the 1/2" NPT to 3/8" barb connections.
+Fit them to the valves and tighten with a 7/8" wrench and make sure they seal well. connect the tubing and tighten the tubing with hose clamps.
+3. Ensure all hose clamps are tight and there is no leaks.

+### Test and Use

-1. Connect the couplings together.
-Ensure that all the hoses are hooked up.
-Fill the water reservior with water and then press the button the wemo or on the app.
+Disconnect the water reservior assembly using the quick disconnect.
+Fill the water reservior with water and then press the button on the wemo switch or inside the wemo app.
+If you have a home AI assistant like Alexa you can program it to turn on using voice.
 The valve will open and then close in the set time.
 Make sure to set a rule on your wemo app that tells the wemo switch to automatically turn off after a minute whenver the switch is turned on.
-This will make sure the power is cut as soon as possible and get the realy reset for the next time its turned on.